-Note: If you do not pack or pre-ship bed sheets, covers or pillows, you will not have them your first night, as Washington College does not provide free linens.
-(A limited number may be available for purchase on arrival day)
+Note: If you do not pack or pre-ship bed sheets, covers or pillows, you will not have them until you have a chance to go shopping or order online, as Washington College does not provide free linens.

 Remember that the electricity here is at 110 Volts, so you should not bring anything that will not run at that voltage!